 Dr Di Li is the Chief Scientist of the Radio Division, National Astronomical Observatory, Chinese Academy of Sciences.

 Dr. Li has lead numerous research programs, including spectroscopic and mapping projects of JVLA, GBT, Arecibo, Herschel, SOFIA, ALMA, etc. He pioneered observing and data analysis techniques, including HI narrow self-absorption (HINSA) technique and a new inversion solution to the dust temperature distribution.
 These techniques facilitate important measurements of star forming regions, such as their formation time scale.
 His work has been featured in “Nature” as a research highlight.
 He was awarded the National Research Council (US) “Resident Research Fellow” award and was a member of the NASA outstanding team award (2009).

 He is now leading the science preparation of the Five-hundred-meter Aperture Spherical radio Telescope (FAST).

 Dr Li has served on the Steering Committee of Australia Telescope National Facility (ATNF), is a co-chair of the “Cradle of Life” science working group (SWG) of SKA, a member of the Chinese Academy of Sciences Major-facilities Guidance Group, and an adviser to the Breakthrough Listen initiative.

-I will report the status of FAST and our current practical considerations in optimizing transmission, archiving, and processing.
-The final solutions will likely to be ‘organic’, in that it will be a constantly evolving one involving dedicated fibers, internet, private and public clouds, etc.
+This presentation will report on the status of FAST and the current practical considerations in optimising transmission, archiving, and processing.
+The final solutions will likely to be ‘organic’, in that it will be a constantly evolving one involving dedicated fibres, internet, private and public clouds, etc.

 The C3DIS 2017 will bring together researchers with computational and data science specialists from CSIRO, publicly funded research organisations and other invited institutions and organisations.
 This will enable attendees to share their science outcomes and learnings, and build a community of practice around Computational and Data Intensive science.